 The above focus was the main motivation for a recent workshop held by Antarctic Climate Change over the 21st Century (AntClim21) at the British Antarctic Survey, Cambridge, UK, on 26-28 June 2019, which was attended by 55 participants, approximately 10 of whom attended remotely.
 The goal of the workshop was to provide leadership in developing a strong contribution to IPCC AR6 from the Antarctic and Southern Ocean climate science communities.

 A diverse range of scientists attended the workshop representing 9 different countries and including 20 early career researchers (ECRs).
 The attendance of many of the ECR participants was made possible by the support of SCAR and the WCRP Climate and Cryosphere (CliC) Project.
 Support for an ECR presentation prize was also provided by a new Nature journal, Nature Reviews Earth & Environment, and was awarded to Dr Kaitlin Naughten (right) for her outstanding talk on future projections of Antarctic ice shelf melting.
+An AntClim21 poster prize was awarded to Alice Berthel (left) for her excellent poster on improving modelling of Antarctic ice shelf basal melt under future scenarios.

 Connecting a range of science disciplines through a combination of talks and breakout sessions provided a rich environment for fruitful discussions.
 Particular highlights and outcomes were: